 Theory of architectural synthesis: the sources of synthesis, the centre and field; the central 'idea' as the cause of the order of priorities and connections between the elements of the synthesis.
 Discussion on the 'name-form, -idea, -shape' sequence.
-The concepts of prototypes, synthesis.
+The concepts of prototypes, synergy, conflict-balance, limitation and economy in architectural synthesis.
 Introduction to ethics and aesthetics.
 Practical seminars and projects focus on selected case studies and specific themes.